 “… alright, miss?”
 I heard the tail end of the soldier’s response.

 “Alright,” I responded, with a quiet and humble submission.
-Whatever the soldier’s wanted from me, it was theirs, because I realized that this situation was beyond anything I could have ever imagined.
+Whatever the soldier’s wanted from me, it was theirs now, because I realized that this situation was beyond anything I could have ever imagined.

-Submission has a funny way of dissipating rather quickly with me, however.
+Submission has a funny way of dissipating when one has strong emotions come into play, however.
 Right as the soldiers were relaxing their stance due to my genuine response of submission, I remembered that Atticus had located my father inside of the very factory that had dead organics covering the premises.
 Fearing for his safety, and with no regard for my own, I bolted for the factory entrance.

 The soldiers were completely taken off guard, but my jump on them was too quick to allow them to catch up.
 I made it to the automatic doors, continued to sprint to the threshold, then was firmly rejected by the glass polymer that failed to open.
 Had my mind been as fast as my legs, I would have probably realized before hitting the glass that the building was probably on lockdown.
 I was on my back in a split second.
 I turned my head to the side, and for the second time within minutes, I was staring into the eyes of a terrorized face.
 But whereas the other’s expression had been wiped clean by a plasma bolt, this one was frozen in time.
 Its last registered moment was captured for all to see.

-As I looked at the organic’s face, I noticed how much it reminded me of Tyler.
-Had I run into it in a corridor at school, I may have easily mistaken it for Tyler from the back.
-Imagining the organic with a plain look, as opposed to its current grimace of what in a human would have been fear, there was nothing too dissimilar from Tyler.
-It had longer hair, a dark complexion, and a very plain, but likeable face.
-Like Tyler, it had no distinguishing characteristics that caused it to stand out either way – good or bad.
+As I looked at the organic’s face, I noticed how much it reminded me of Leo.
+Had I run into it in a corridor at school I may have easily mistaken it for Leo from the back.
+Imagining the organic with a plain look, as opposed to its current grimace of what, in a human, would have been fear, there was nothing too dissimilar from Leo.
+It had longer hair, a slightly lighter complexion, and a very plain, but likeable face.
+Like Leo, it had no distinguishing characteristics which caused it to stand out either way – good or bad.
 The only major difference I saw was the look of a tedious existence in the organic.
-The organic looked better built than Tyler, but its hair was unkempt and clothes disheveled and tattered.
+The organic looked better built than Leo, but its hair was unkempt and clothes disheveled and tattered.

-Before my mind had time to notice any more connections or compute what my next move was, I heard the familiar clicking of boots on the pavement.
-They were much more casual sounding than the first time I heard them, though still very intentional.
-A few seconds later, I saw one of the soldier’s standing over me.
+Before my mind had time to notice any more connections or compute what my next move was, I heard the familiar clicking of a soldier’s boots on the pavement.
+They were much more casual sounding than the first time I heard them when they had run towards me.
+A few seconds later, I saw one of the soldiers standing over me.
 “You alright, miss?” he asked, in a tone that sounded more obligated than concerned.

 “Just fine,” I responded with unambiguous disdain.
 As one of the soldiers reached down to pick me up, I heard the wooshing of the automatic doors opening.
 My father stepped out into the light.

-“Jenny!” he exclaimed with relief.
-“What on Earth are you doing here?” he asked, his tone shifting from relief to frustration.
+“Jada!” he exclaimed with relief.
+“What on Earth are you doing here?” he asked, his tone shifting from relief to frustration in one breath.

 I ignored my father’s question, as my being here seemed to be trumped by whatever had just occurred.
 “What happened here?”
 I asked.

-“It’s not a big deal, Jenny.
+“It’s not a big deal, Jada.
 It’s much worse than it looks.
 Some of the organics simply malfunctioned.”

 “Some of them?
 It sure looks like a lot of them malfunctioned.
 How many would you say is ‘some?’”